 About Jan Block

 Born in Ohio and raised in Florida, Jan moved to Oregon in 2013, where she married her husband, Joel, and found a career producing large-scale events for the Portland Business Journal.
-She spent 7 years in that position, under the direction and guidance of its President and Publisher, Craig Wessel.
+She spent seven years in that position, under the direction and guidance of its President and Publisher, Craig Wessel.
 Through her time, she developed relationships with the region's top business constituents and served as a community volunteer.
 She co-founded an organization called “The Angel Squad”– a group of community-driven professionals seeking to deepen relationships with local nonprofits.
 They blog to raise awareness and meet philanthropic needs through a chain of philanthropists called “Charlies.”
-She also served on the Ambassador Board for CASA for Children and held the Chair of Governance position for 4 years.
+She also served on the Ambassador Board for CASA for Children and held the Chair of Governance position for four years.
 Jan and Joel now live along with their two young children outside the Twin Cities in rural Minnesota.
 Her hope is to hear about other adventures children have with their special stuffies to inspire a line of books called “The Stuffy Adventures.”
 She also has a second book already in the works, due out in the Spring of 2020.

 Photo Credit: Ryan Hoppes, Picture This PDX